finnp/create-module/readme.md

 # set github repo description to package.json description
 ```

+if the 'check' flag is used, it will check npm to see if module exists.

 The readme.md is initialised with this template:

 ```md
 # <package>
 [![NPM](https://nodei.co/npm/<package>.png)](https://nodei.co/npm/<package>/)

 ```